 Skip to content

 It’s kind of a myth, even among some practitioners, that once we take a certain probiotic product we then have those particular strains inside us for life.
-But in reality, most strains have been demonstrated to colonise in the gut for up to a couple of weeks.
+In reality, most strains have been demonstrated to colonise in the gut for up to a couple of weeks, during which time they improve the intestinal environment, and encourage the recovery of our natural gut flora.
 To learn more, check out Probiotic Myths.

 A clinical trial that took place in 2015 looked at the ‘Changes in vaginal microbiota following antimicrobial and probiotic therapy.’3 It looked at using antibiotics alongside probiotics to help women with bacterial vaginosis (BV) and other vaginal infections.
 The strains Lactobacillus reuteri RC-14® and L. rhamnosus GR-1® were used in the trial and found that after the women supplemented these strains, they found an increased abundance of indigenous friendly bacteria such as L. iners and L. crispatus.
 These naturally occurring friendly bacteria increased in numbers when Lactobacillus reuteri RC-14® and L. rhamnosus GR-1® were used.
 It concluded that the ability to restore homeostasis provides a rationale for conjoint use of probiotics with antibiotic treatment of BV.